 According to John, a repairman in Slovenia, your fuel injectors in a vehicle can last for about 50,000 to 100,000 miles.
 The exact time frame may, however, depend on factors like the quality of fuel you use in your car, replacement of the fuel filters, services performed, etc.

-Most of the time, the dirty fuel injectors do not need replacement with the new expensive ones.
-Studies even showed that only one in one thousand injectors need replacement due to complete failure.
+Most of the time, the dirty fuel injectors do not need replacement with the new, expensive ones.
+Studies even showed that only one in one thousand injectors needs replacement due to complete failure.

 Fortunately, you can now recondition them to function just like new ones by following the methods mentioned above.
 If, however, your injectors need cleaning too often due to frequent malfunctioning, it is good to test and get them replaced by a professional rather than cleaned.